vicalejuri/make-it-rain/README.md

 To refine the purest of kings
 ```

-## Thanks to:
+## Many thanks to:

 * [Andrew belt](https://andrewbelt.name/) for his simple design on [VCVRack](https://github.com/VCVRack/Rack), his code was a inspiration for this tool.
 * [Milton Nascimento](https://www.youtube.com/watch?v=ji0BILoWwN8) for saving my life with his music.

-## LICENSE WTFYW
+## LICENSE

-Permission is granted to do whatever you want, if you're poor.
+Simple and permissive MIT license.

 ### But if you're rich or a company...

 ```
 Yes, you, iphone user, owner of a house, citizen of a "1º world" country.
-80k or more per year...
+80k or more per year.

-If that's the case, you're forbidden to use, copy and redistribute any parts of the source code, without paying at least a beer to the author.
+If you found this useful, please donate some money, µbitcoins or just some github stars.

+If you could that , that would be GREEEEEEEEEAAAT.
 ```
-###### Robots are exempt of all taxes and dues.

 ## Proudly assembled in Brazil 🏖